shogan-tech/rust-musl-action/README.md

 # GitHub Action for Rust and MUSL

-Action provides an environment with stable Rust 1.50, MUSL and x86_64-unknown-linux-musl target.
+Action provides an environment with stable Rust 1.50, MUSL and the following targets:
+- x86_64-unknown-linux-musl
+- aarch64-unknown-linux-musl

 ## Usage